wqking/jsonpp/doc/parser.md

 `hasError()` returns true if there is any error occurred during previous `parse`, false if it succeeds.
 `getError()` returns the error message if there is any error.
 Both `metapp` and the parser backend may throw exceptions, all exceptions are captured and converted to error message.
+So `parse` functions don't throw any exceptions.
 `metapp` works if exceptions are disabled in compiler, for the parser backend, please check their document to see if exceptions can be disabled.

+<a id="mdtoc_838367f2"></a>
+#### The input data

+The input data must be UTF-8 text or plain ASCII text which is a subset of UTF-8.
+If the input is other unicode encoding, you need to convert it to UTF-8 beforehand.
+The input can't contain '\0'.

 <a id="mdtoc_d51f7c39"></a>
 #### Use the parsed result